SergioFLS/GMReplay/README.md

 The .gmr file automatically saves while the game's running in recording mode.
 To end recording, close the game or press the "Stop" button.

 Once the .gmr movie file contains inputs, the inputs will be displayed in the GUI.
-You can select between Input or Raw viewing modes, where Input is a simplified view of the keys that were actually pressed during the movie and Raw is the full view of everything contained within the .gmr file.
-There is also an "abridged" version of the Raw view, where empty columns are hidden.
+From there, you can make edits by clicking individual cells, clicking and dragging to paint cells, or shift-clicking to paint a region of cells.
+You can add or delete rows by right clicking the row labels, and you can add columns by right clicking the column labels.

-Note that the input display is currently read-only.
-Any modifications you make will not be applied to the .gmr movie file.
-You can press the "Input" or "Raw" buttons to reload the input display and revert any changes.
+The movie file is saved automatically when you start playback.
+To save manually, go to "File" and then either "Save movie" or "Save movie as...".

 ## Issues